armin-fx/BandedScad/doc/math_function.md

 #### zero_euler_tschebyschow_auto [^][contents]
 [zero_euler_tschebyschow_auto]: #zero_euler_tschebyschow_auto-
-Find zero of a function with Euler-Tschebyschow's method.\
+Find zero of a function with Euler-Tschebyschow's method.
 Specialized version of [`zero_euler_tschebyschow()`][zero_euler_tschebyschow] where the first derivation of `fn` will calculated with function `derivation (fn)` and second derivation of `fn` will calculated with function `derivation (fn_d)`.

+_Arguments:_
 ```OpenSCAD
 zero_euler_tschebyschow_auto (fn, x, deviation, iteration)
 ```